The Ultimate Taichung Itinerary for 1-3 days

 Taichung Itinerary 3 days: Day Trip to Sun Moon Lake

-If you have 3 days in Taichung, then you simply must visit Sun Moon Lake (日月潭) on your last day in Taichung.
+If you have 3 days in Taichung, then you simply must visit Sun Moon Lake (日月潭) on your last day.
 While it is possible to explore Sun Moon Lake on a guided day tour or independently, I highly recommend staying longer!

 Sun Moon Lake is the largest natural lake in Taiwan and has a wealth of activities to entice visitors!
 From scenic hiking trails, gorgeous round-the-lake cycling paths, a bustling aboriginal food market, several majestic temples, and an epic cable car ride – Sun Moon Lake has something for everyone!